 The mint flavour is mild, but you can add more if you want something a bit more herbaceous.
 The type of mint you use will alter the outcome, so keep that in mind; spearmint is much milder than peppermint.
 Lemon mint would be good.

-There are no substitutions for this recipe apart from the cocktail notes.
+There are no substitutions for this recipe.
 You could use lemon juice instead of lime if you can’t get it, but otherwise there’s not much flexibility here.

 More Strawberry Recipes